philiptran218/Dungeon_Mania_Specification/README.md

 - 14 Oct 4am - Added Goal instructions to Frontend guide.
 - 14 Oct 11am - Fixed constructor definition for DungeonResponse and added link to the frontend reference for AnimationQueue.
 - 16 Oct 11pm - Clarified spider
+- 18 Oct 5pm - Update interface for clarity on itemUsed in tick - ID of the item used, not the type

 ## 1. Aims